Chemmart Metformin XR

 Tell your doctor or pharmacist as soon as possible if you do not feel well while you are taking this medicine.

-Metformin helps most people with (indication), but it may have unwanted side effects in a few people.
+Metformin helps most people with control blood glucose (sugar) in people with Type 2 diabetes mellitus, but it may have unwanted side effects in a few people.
 All medicines can have side effects.
 Sometimes they are serious, most of the time they are not.
 You may need medical attention if you get some of the side effects.

 Do not be alarmed by the following lists of side effects.
 You may not experience any of them.